JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/items/rod-of-absorption.md

 If you are a spellcaster holding the rod, you can convert energy stored in it into spell slots to cast spells you have prepared or know.
 You can create spell slots only of a level equal to or lower than your own spell slots, up to a maximum of 5th level.
 You use the stored levels in place of your slots, but otherwise cast the spell as normal.
 For example, you can use 3 levels stored in the rod as a 3rd-level spell slot.

-A newly found rod has `1d10` levels of spell energy stored in it already.
+A newly found rod has `dice: 1d10|avg` (`1d10`) levels of spell energy stored in it already.
 A rod that can no longer absorb spell energy and has no energy remaining becomes nonmagical.

 *Source: Dungeon Master's Guide p.
 195. Available in the SRD.*